 "Excellent," I heard him breathe.
-"It's time to head onto the roof."
+"I think we should make our way to the roof."

 "Conquering your fears?"
 I asked as we left the office.

-"If things should get out of hand," said the Scarecrow, as I returned to his side.
-"Just leave.
-I'm staying until I get what I came for."
+"If things should get out of hand," said the Scarecrow as I returned to his side, "I want you to leave.
+I plan to stay until I get what I came for."

 "I won't be going anywhere," I told him.

-"Fine," I bit out.
+"If you insist," I bit out.